Renters are getting a bad deal on auto insurance, compared to homeowners — even if they pay their rent on time and have clean driving records.

 Based on a sampling of insurance quotes nationwide for a 30-year old safe driver, the CFA found that premiums averaged 7 percent higher – about $112 per year – for drivers who rent instead of own homes.
 Not all insurance companies do this however; if you go with someone like Truly Insurance, you can get The General insurance quote and policy in the same day.

 Liberty Mutual penalized renters the most with premium hikes averaging $307 per year, or 19 percent more, for state mandated auto insurance coverage.
-Geico was the only company tested that did not consider homeownership status in any of the 10 cities.
+Geico was the only company tested that did not consider homeownership status in any of the 10 cities, which is great news for car owners who are interested in searching for the best mechanical breakdown insurance quote for their cars.
 The only premium decrease for renters was found in Chicago, where Allstate lowered rates by 11 percent compared with premiums for homeowners.
 When renting it is important to have your belongs protected in case the worse happens.
 Insurance companies similar to Insurance Quotes – see https://www.insurancequotes.com/ – whether renters insurance or auto insurance could provide the policies needed to protect your home.

 “To raise people’s auto insurance premium because they can’t afford to buy their homes unfairly discriminates against lower-income drivers,” said J. Robert Hunter, CFA’s Insurance Director and the former Insurance Commissioner of Texas.
 “A good driver is a good driver whether she rents or owns her home.
 Insurance companies should not be allowed to target people based on homeownership status.”